AndrewTKent/humanoid-wave-rl/README.md

 # Stand and Wave

-Train a humanoid to stand up and wave using reinforcement learning.
+Train a humanoid to stand up and wave using reinforcement learning with GPU acceleration.

 ## Project Overview